“Ask a Master Gardener” Telephone Line

 Bell’s Hill Elementary School JMG Club

-This is a new program started as an after school program for 4th and 5th grade students.
-Master Gardener, Debby DeGraff, is using the Learn, Grow, Eat, Go lessons from the Junior Master Gardener Program.
+Master Gardener, Debby DeGraff, is using the Learn, Grow, Eat, Go lessons from the Junior Master Gardener Program for this after school program targeting 4th and 5th grade students.
 The students are propagating seeds and stem cutting in the greenhouse, preparing the outdoor garden for vegetables, and will receive their JMG Certificates after completion of the Journal/Workbook.

 Cedar Ridge Elementary Green Classroom